grz0zrg/fsynth/documentation/mk/docs/ui.md

 The information panel at the top convey minor and major informations such as (in order from left to right)

-- connectivity status
+- connectivity status for each services (SERVER, CHAT, AUDIO SERVER)
   - a red indicator signal that the connection to this service failed
   - a green indicator signal that Fragment is currently connected to this service
   - the service name can be found by hovering the icon with the cursor
 - username
-  - the username can be edited by clicking on it
+  - the username can be edited by clicking on it (affect all sessions)
 - various informations which can be enabled or disabled in the settings dialog such as
   - FAS CPU load (if Fragment Audio Server is enabled)
   - the actual number of simultaneous MIDI notes for each channels (polyphony)
   - the actual number of oscillators
   - the current frequency under the mouse cursor
 - the playback time (at the center)
-- a gain controller (master volume)
+- a gain controller on the top right corner (master volume)

 ### Canvas / Graphical score